-Our Top 5 Beach Games to Play with ChildrenMay 28, 2020 • Get Outdoors
+Our Top 5 Beach Games to Play with ChildrenJuly 13, 2021 • Get Outdoors

-Beach games are so much fun.
-If you’re one of the lucky families to live near the beach but finding that your children get bored after a few hours of building sandcastles, give these a go on your next day out.
-These beach games will (hopefully) keep your little explorers entertained for hours.
+We love beach games!
+If you’re planning a trip to the beach but find that your children get bored after a few hours of building sandcastles, give these games a go on your next trip to the seaside.

-Here are our favourite beach games to play with your children.
+Here are our favourite fun beach games to play with your children.

 Whilst this activity may not be as heart-pumping as the rest, it’s the perfect game for the whole family.
 Very young children can learn their colours and it is great target practice for all age groups.
 This game is also known as Boules or Petanque.

 Equipment needed is 8 balls in 4 colours and a much smaller ball which is the target.
 Each team picks a colour to represent them and uses the corresponding set of balls.
 You can have a moveable oche to make it harder or easier for team members.
 This game is a must for after lunch when energy reserves are refilling but the mind is still able to focus on strategy and the tiny target.

 This is one of our most nostalgic beach memories; playing bat and ball with our siblings or watching a parent and child or grandparent and child swatting the small ball back and forth, every now and then retrieving it from the froth and swell in the gently lapping waves.
 The beauty of beach bat and ball is the cheaper the equipment the better!
 It might be worth having some extra balls in your back pocket and looking for a sticky mitts and sticky ball set for little ones who are still developing all the necessary skills for bat and ball.

 4) Beach mini-golf